So, you’re here because you need to OCR data on text documents for full-page search or data extraction. Great!

 But here’s the rub: few things in life are ever 100%, and perfect OCR results are one of them.

-Not even with Grooper’s awesome cheat codes can OCR recognize and accurately convert 100% of a document’s text.
+Not even with Grooper’s awesome cheat OCR codes can any recognition technology recognize and accurately convert 100% of a document’s text.
 But with these tools, or cheat codes, we are far closer to perfect text than we were previously.

-I wish you the best in your document processing tasks and happy gaming!
+I wish you the best in your document processing tasks and happy OCR text processing!